-A primary motivation for situating the Einstein Telescope underground is the significant suppression of seismic and Newtonian (gravity-gradient) noise, which dominate the sensitivity at the low-frequency end of the observational band.
-By contrast, at higher frequencies, $f \sim 30\!-\!10^{4}\,\mathrm{Hz}$, the detector sensitivity is instead limited by quantum shot noise.
-Our focus on the Pyramid configuration is precisely to probe this higher frequency regime, where potential signatures of chiral gravitational waves may become accessible.
-In this domain, low-frequency environmental disturbances are no longer relevant, and the sensitivity is largely governed by quantum noise.
-Consequently, introducing non-coplanar (PyET) interferometer arms at different vertical levels does not incur a significant noise penalty, while enabling access to additional polarization observables.
-See the Supplemental Material \cite{SM} for further details on the main known noise sources.
+Another possible concern about the tilted geometry is its impact on seismic and Newtonian, or gravity-gradient, noise.
+In fact, a primary motivation for placing the Einstein Telescope underground is precisely the strong suppression of these noise sources, which dominate the low-frequency end of the observational band.
+At higher frequencies, however, \(f\sim 30\!-\!10^{4}\,\mathrm{Hz}\), the sensitivity is instead limited mainly by quantum shot noise.
+Therefore, introducing non-coplanar PyET interferometer arms at different vertical levels is not expected to incur a significant noise penalty, while enabling access to additional polarization observables.
+See the Supplemental Material \cite{SM} for a discussion of long-distance seismic correlations.